noamwunch/SemiSupSemiVis/README.md

-# semi_sup_semi_vis
+# SemiSupSemiVis
-Method for tagging anomalous jets in a semi-supervised fashion.
+Method for tagging semi-visible dark_jets in a semi-supervised fashion.